grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Then she repeated the transmission of the tones.
 Another minute passed.

-Then a crackly male voice came over the radio.
-"I see you over there, you hulking ugly gray fuckin' submarine.
+Then a crackly male voice came over the radio, "I see you over there, you hulking ugly gray fuckin' submarine.
 And I guess you know I'm here.
-Why are ya sittin' on the surface, and what ya want with me?"
+Why are ya sittin' on the surface, and what do ya want with me?"

 Percy hesitated, and then transmitted back, "well, first let me state flat out that we're nothing but a cargo sub -- and let me emphasize: un-fucking-armed.
 Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
 Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these fucking desolate waters."